 New Leash On Life

-The state coordinator of the program is Ms. Lakeshia Jones.
+Currently, North Carolina has over 16 “A New Leash on Life” programs successfully operating in across our state.
 In Winston-Salem, A New Leash on Life is housed at the minimum-security Forsyth Correctional Center.
 Homeless dogs are paired with qualifying prisoners, and receive socialization, crate-training, basic obedience skills, and agility training.
 Inmates must go through an extensive application process before being approved into the program.
 Qualifying inmates work with professional dog trainers, and learn positive-reinforcement training methods.

 For ten weeks, the dogs live and work with the inmate-trainers, sleeping in a special Doggie Dorm at night.
-After “graduating” from the program, the dogs are ready to become the newest member of an adoptive family, and more dogs are teamed with the inmate trainers.
-There are currently 6 inmates and 4 dogs in each session.
-A New Leash on Life offers both humans and canines a new chance, helping inmates become productive members of society, develop marketable skills, patience and discipline.
-Perhaps most importantly, they learn to give and receive unconditional love.
-The selected dogs all have behavioral problems: some are too rambunctious, others too shy.
-They learn trust and confidence, and they are trained to become welcome members of a family.
-Obviously both men AND dogs are given a new leash on life.
+After “graduating” from the program, the dogs are ready to become the newest member of an adoptive family, and new dogs are teamed with the inmate trainers.

+A New Leash on Life offers both humans and canines a new chance.
+Helping inmates become productive members of society, develop marketable skills, patience and discipline.
+Perhaps most importantly, the inmates learn to give and receive unconditional love.
+The dogs learn trust and confidence, and they are trained to become welcome members of a family.
+Both men AND dogs are given a new leash on life.
 This program receives no state funding, and is dependent upon community donations.

 The 36th A New Leash on Life Class – Graduating February 9, 2017

 To find out more about these dogs contact Shari Harding at firstname.lastname@example.org or call (336) 546-1406.

 If you are considering adopting a New Leash on Life dog simply click here to fill out the adoption form.